Macad3D/Macad3D/Source/Macad.UserGuide/Concepts/ImportExport.md

 File Format | Supported Data
 ------------|----------------|----------------
-SVG         | Sketch Import and Export, 2D Vector Export DXF         | Sketch Import and Export, 2D Vector Export IGES        | Solid Import and Export
+SVG         | Sketch Import and Export, Drawing Export DXF         | Sketch Import and Export, Drawing Export IGES        | Solid Import and Export
 STEP        | Solid Import and Export
 BREP        | Solid Import and Export
 OBJ         | Mesh Import and Export
 STL         | Mesh Import and Export
+U3D         | Mesh Export
+PDF         | Drawing Export, Mesh Export (as 3D-PDF)

 Imported meshes can be displayed, but not modified or be part of another modeling operation.